 Thinning hair can be observed in both genders, but the pattern in which it happens is different.
 In men, it typically starts on the crown or receding hairlines before later spreading inwards.
 In the case of thinning hair in women, it is generally observed on top of the frontal region.
 Women start thinning around their part line and start diffusing out.
 Men usually start on the crown or front and the two areas usually meet to create a more evident hair thinning and sometimes only the scalp shows for advanced cases of hair loss for men.

 Women, unlike men, usually experience thinning without ever losing all their hair.
-In many instances, it is actually possible to stabilize hair loss with proper treatment, and hair loss could be reversed if appropriate measures are taken, as discussed below.
+In many instances, it is actually possible to stabilize further hair loss with proper treatment.
+Both hair loss and hair thinning can be reversed if appropriate measures are taken, as discussed below.

 Is Hair Loss Reversible?